bloominstituteoftechnology/Android_Themes/README.md

 ## Instructions

 ### Part 1 - Custom Theme
 Typically apps have a light and a dark theme.
-Customize one of those themes for your app.
+Go to the `styles.xml` file and create a second theme for your appby adding color values in `colors.xml` and using a differenct color combination.

 ### Part 2 - Migrate all Hard Coded Data to Resources Files
 Make sure to use at least 10 values each for String resources and Attr resources.